sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/howto/deploy-application-with-argocd.md

 ## Adding a New Application

-1. Create the Application Manifest:
-    - Define your application's ArgoCD Application resource in YAML file(s).
+- [ ] Define your application's ArgoCD Application resource in YAML file(s).
-    - Add the YAML file to the `apps` directory or create a subfolder for the application if it includes multiple resources.
+- [ ] Add the YAML file to the `apps` directory or create a subfolder for the application if it includes multiple resources.
-    - There is no need to define a dedicated ArgoCD `Application` resource for the application in the `apps` directory because the `app-of-apps` `ApplicationSet` from `components/talos-cluster/manifests/projects/talos-cluster.yaml` will automatically create the `Application` resource.
+- [ ] There is no need to define a dedicated ArgoCD `Application` resource for the application in the `apps` directory because the `app-of-apps` `ApplicationSet` from `components/talos-cluster/manifests/bootstrap/root-app-of-apps.yaml` will automatically create the `Application` resource.
-    - There is no need to define a dedicated namespace for the application in the `apps` directory because the `app-of-apps` `ApplicationSet` from `components/talos-cluster/manifests/projects/talos-cluster.yaml` will automatically create the namespace for the application based on the folder name.
+- [ ] There is no need to define a dedicated namespace for the application in the `apps` directory because the `app-of-apps` `ApplicationSet` from `components/talos-cluster/manifests/bootstrap/root-app-of-apps.yaml` will automatically create the namespace for the application based on the folder name.
-1. Sync the Root Application:
-    - Sync the `app-of-apps` in ArgoCD.
-    - ArgoCD will automatically detect and deploy the new application.
+- [ ] ArgoCD will automatically detect and deploy the new application.

 ## Conclusion